 - 1. Remove the rear cover.
-For more information, refer to Chassis cover. - 2.
+For more information, see the section Chassis cover. - 2.
 Remove the air ducts.
-For more information, refer to Air ducts. - Loosen each screw one by one in the sequence shown on the socket to open the load plate.
+For more information, see the section Air ducts. - Loosen each screw one by one in the sequence shown on the socket to open the load plate.